ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until I become old enough to have sex in Femboy Land: 1

-Days until Easter: 23
+Days until Easter: 22

-Days until Gen Beta starts: 279
+Days until Gen Beta starts: 278

-Days until I become old enough to have sex in Massachusetts: 366
+Days until I become old enough to have sex in Massachusetts: 365

-Days until I become old enough to have sex in New York: 731
+Days until I become old enough to have sex in New York: 730

-Days until I become old enough to have sex in California: 1097
+Days until I become old enough to have sex in California: 1096

-Days until I graduate high school: 1163
+Days until I graduate high school: 1162

-Days until I vote for an actually good candidate: 1320
+Days until I vote for an actually good candidate: 1319

-Days until said actually good candidate becomes president: 1394
+Days until said actually good candidate becomes president: 1393

-Days until the end of the 2020s: 1741
+Days until the end of the 2020s: 1740

-Days until the heat death of the universe: 4156
+Days until the heat death of the universe: 4155

 Discord: @bombcraft